ClickHouse/ClickHouse/docs/en/development/architecture.md

 ---
-toc_priority: 62
-toc_title: Architecture Overview
+sidebar_label: Architecture Overview
+sidebar_position: 62
 ---

-# Overview of ClickHouse Architecture {#overview-of-clickhouse-architecture}
+# Overview of ClickHouse Architecture

 ClickHouse is a true column-oriented DBMS.
 Data is stored by columns, and during the execution of arrays (vectors or chunks of columns).
 Whenever possible, operations are dispatched on arrays, rather than on individual values.
 It is called “vectorized query execution” and it helps lower the cost of actual data processing.

 > This idea is nothing new.
 It dates back to the `APL` (A programming language, 1957) and its descendants: `A +` (APL dialect), `J` (1990), `K` (1993), and `Q` (programming language from Kx Systems, 2003).
 Array programming is used in scientific data processing.
 Neither is this idea something new in relational databases: for example, it is used in the `VectorWise` system (also known as Actian Vector Analytic Database by Actian Corporation).